GSA/idmanagement.gov/_implement/guide-cba.md

 4. An internet accessible Certificate Revocation List (CRL).
 5. Hybrid joined devices optional, but highly recommended.

-**Note:** When you switch your authentication method to CBA, you are changing from a federated IdP to using an Entra ID managed environment.
+**Note** -- When you switch your authentication method to CBA, you are changing from a federated IdP to using an Entra ID managed environment.
 To make this transition smoother and to test out CBA features, it's easier to use "Staged Rollout" rather cut over your entire domain at one time.

 ## CBA Configuration